codepath/android_guides/Setting-up-Travis-CI.md

   file:/usr/local/android-sdk/extras/google/m2repository/com/android/support/support-v4/22.2.0/support-v4-22.2.0.jar
 ```

 The reason is that the [[Design Support Library]] must be downloaded from the [[SDK Manager|https://developer.android.com/tools/help/sdk-manager.html]], which looks in the [repository manifest](https://dl-ssl.google.com/android/repository/addon.xml) for the `Local Maven repository for Support Libraries` package.
-The support library is currently not yet available on a public Maven repository.
+The support library is not yet available on a public Maven repository for licensing reasons.

 #### Google Play Services